MRtrix3/mrtrix3/docs/reference/commands/connectomestats.rst

 * If using the NBS algorithm: Zalesky, A.; Fornito, A. & Bullmore, E. T. Network-based statistic: Identifying differences in brain networks.
 NeuroImage, 2010, 53, 1197-1207

+* If using the TFNBS algorithm: Baggio, H.C.; Abos, A.; Segura, B.; Campabadal, A.; Garcia-Diaz, A.; Uribe, C.; Compta, Y.; Marti, M.J.; Valldeoriola, F.; Junque, C. Statistical inference in brain graphs using threshold-free network-based statistics.HBM, 2018, 39, 2289-2302

-* If using the NBSE algorithm: Vinokur, L.; Zalesky, A.; Raffelt, D.; Smith, R.E. & Connelly, A. A Novel Threshold-Free Network-Based Statistics Method: Demonstration using Simulated Pathology.
+* If using the TFNBS algorithm: Vinokur, L.; Zalesky, A.; Raffelt, D.; Smith, R.E. & Connelly, A. A Novel Threshold-Free Network-Based Statistics Method: Demonstration using Simulated Pathology.
 OHBM, 2015, 4144

 * If using the -nonstationary option: Salimi-Khorshidi, G.; Smith, S.M. & Nichols, T.E.
 Adjusting the effect of nonstationarity in cluster-based and TFCE inference.
 Neuroimage, 2011, 54(3), 2006-19